 There are a number of options when it comes to naturally treating cataracts in your dog’s eyes.
 But firstly, what are cataracts?
 When talking about cataracts we are referring to a cloudiness of the eye lens, which affects a dog’s vision.
 The condition is often inherited, but it is particularly common in older dogs, certain breeds, and dogs with diabetes.
 Natural cataract remedies can be administered at home, with the goal to slow down the progression of cataracts or actually reverse the progression altogether.
 It is a treatment option many dog owners try, usually during the primary stages of cataract progression.

 Natural cataract remedies involve the administration of supplementary vitamins and antioxidants, which can be administered at home by the owner.
+The efficacy of these treatment are very much up for debate and not all vets advise on trying them.

 Vitamin C is used for its properties that aid in improving vision.
 The following dose should be administered: